12 NCAC 09B .0406 COMPREHENSIVE WRITTEN EXAMINATION ‑ BASIC LAW ENFORCEMENT TRAINING

 http://ncdoj.gov/getdoc/dcb72ee9-fa01-4664-a7a0-ef33ac0941ee/Exam-Admission-Form_F-23_4-19-17.aspx.
 The examination request form shall include the following information:

 (2) The trainee's request for re‑examination shall include the favorable recommendation of the school director who administered the course(s).

 (3) A trainee shall have, within 60 days of the original examination(s), only one opportunity for re‑examination and shall achieve a passing score on the subsequent unit examination.

 (4) The trainee shall be assigned in writing by the Director of the Standards Division a place, time, and date for re‑examination.

 (5) Should the trainee on re‑examination not achieve a minimum score of 70 percent on the examination, the trainee shall not be eligible for probationary certification, as prescribed in 12 NCAC 09C .0303(d).
-The trainee may enroll and complete a subsequent offering of the Basic Law Enforcement Training Course before further examination is permitted.
+The trainee shall enroll and complete a subsequent offering of the Basic Law Enforcement Training Course before further examination is permitted.

 History Note: Authority G.S.
 17C‑6; 17C‑10;

 Amended Eff.
 July 1, 2018; January 1, 2015; August 1, 2000; July 1, 1989; July 1, 1985; January 1, 1983.